IndikaKuma/ADA2022/lab7/apigateway_eventbus/readme.txt

 Using publisher/subscribe as backends  https://www.krakend.io/docs/backends/pubsub/

+First run lab7/user "create_topic_sub.py" to create the topic and subscription needed by the API gateway

 Make sure to deploy services (docker compose up) and FaaS function Make sure to change the project id